mimireyburn/CopyCat/README.md

-# Audify
+# CopyCat
-*A text-to-speech application for improved reading comprehension.*
+*A text-to-speech application to help with reading comprehension.
+(It reads out the most recent things you copied)*

 This Python application allows you to convert highlighted text to speech using OpenAI's Text-to-Speech API.
 It works by capturing the text held most recently in the Clipboard when a specific hotkey is pressed, converting it to speech, and then playing the audio.